AbsDevelop/Plugins-Update/README.md

 # Plugins-Update

-[Pw] Class Project 05.03 - Update on plugins by adding a geolocation option
+[Pam] Class Project 05.03 - Update on plugins by adding a geolocation option